anton-kochev/doc-ai-azure-pipeline/docproc/docs/TECH_DEBT_ProcessJob_State_Transitions.md

 ## Notes

 - This technical debt was identified during code review on 2025-10-14
+- **Updated 2025-10-15**: Critical concurrency issues resolved (commit `b22a492`)
-- Current implementation has 50 passing tests but lacks concurrency testing
+- Current implementation has 97 passing tests with proper concurrency handling
-- Production deployment should wait for Phase 1 completion
+- Production deployment is now safer but would benefit from exception-based error handling (Phase 1 remaining)
 - Consider creating GitHub issues for each phase item for tracking